1j01/techy-playing-cards/README.md

 <!-- If installed, you can just `npm run export-to-tabletop-simulator` -->

-In Tabletop Simulator, go to Host > Chest > Saved Objects and find Card Game.
+Then in Tabletop Simulator, go to Host > Chest > Saved Objects and find Techy Playing Cards.

 ## Installation